LDiaks01/CudaGPUProject/README.md

 Used to load heightmaps and pass them to other functions.
 No need to set grid and block sizes in the main function.

+The project entails coding four mandatory CUDA algorithms, starting with a naive approach and gradually optimizing the code for GPU parallelization.
+The objective is to efficiently identify visible points from a given point in the heightmap, considering the potential computational cost, especially on large-scale heightmap